Motorhoming in Germany: Your Complete Touring Guide

 Overnight parking in Germany in a motorhome is permitted.
 This means you must not place anything outside your vehicle, or you will be ‘camping’ and this is illegal.

-Use Park4Night or other free motorhome apps to find free motorhome camping in Germany and always follow the tips and guidance about wild camping in general, which you can find here.
+Use Park4Night or other free motorhome apps to find free motorhome camping in Germany and always follow our tips and guidance about wild camping in general.

 motorhome wild camping Germany